 All Reserve Officer applicants must meet the following minimum requirements for consideration in this elite Reserve Officer program.
 You must be a citizen of the United States, be at least 19 years of age, and possess a valid driver’s license maintaining a good driving record.
 Applicants must also have a high school diploma or equivalent, and must have completed the Florida Criminal Justice Standards and Training Commission (CJSTC) requirements necessary for officer certification.
 Reserve Officer applicants are strongly recommended to have close ties to the University and its community.
 All applicants are subject to pass a background investigation, an oral review, a voice stress analysis test, a drug screen, and a medical examination.

 All Reserve Officers receive hands on training by attending a highly structured training program designed to provide the officer with practical experience in the working environment.
 Reserve Officers also receive required quality training in human diversity, domestic violence issues, medical first responder, community services, high risk driving, firearms, and defensive tactics.
 Reserve Officers with the University Police Department receive high quality training, education about the criminal justice system, and the starting pay is equal to that of a new full time officer’s hourly rate.
 A large percentage of Reserve Officers have transitioned into a full-time position after gaining experience in the reserve program.

 If you are interested in gaining experience in a part-time capacity at a state and nationally accredited law enforcement agency, contact Lt.
-Billy Gainey with the University of Florida Police Department by calling (352)273-3314.
+Alton McDilda with the University of Florida Police Department by calling (352)273-3314.
 You can also write or stop by the University of Florida Police Department located at Building 51, Museum Road, PO Box 112150, Gainesville, FL., 32611-2150.